jbiers/mail-operator/README.md

 docker push <YOUR-REPOSITORY>/controller:latest
 ```

-Now, the operator should be runner on your cluster.
+Now, the operator should be running on your cluster.
 For testing it, first create an EmailSenderConfig resource as per the example in config/samples/mail_v1_emailsenderconfig.yaml.
 Note that the value for *apiToken* should be either *mailersend* or *mailgun*, depending on the providers you have configured and which one you want to use.
 If you wish to use both for different emails, create two separate EmailSenderConfig resources.
 Create the resource with the command:
 ```sh
 kubectl apply -f config/samples/mail_v1_emailsenderconfig.yaml
 ```

 The remaining step is to create the Email resource itself.
-Follow the sample at config/samples/mail_v1_email.yaml and create it.
+Edit the file at config/samples/mail_v1_email.yaml according to your scenario and create it.
 ```sh
 kubectl apply -f config/samples/mail_v1_email.yaml
 ```